Flight Instructor

 About FlightSafety International

-FlightSafety International stands as the world's premier professional aviation training company and a leading supplier of advanced flight simulators, visual systems, and displays to commercial, government, and military organizations worldwide.
-The company is dedicated to providing unparalleled training for pilots, technicians, and other aviation professionals representing 167 countries and independent territories.
-FlightSafety operates the world's largest fleet of state-of-the-art full-flight simulators and delivers award-winning maintenance training at its Learning Centers and training locations across the United States, Canada, France, and the United Kingdom.
+FlightSafety International stands as the world’s foremost professional aviation training company and a leading supplier of flight simulators, visual systems, and displays.
+The company is dedicated to training pilots, technicians, and other aviation professionals globally.
+FlightSafety operates the world’s largest fleet of advanced full-flight simulators and delivers award-winning maintenance training at its Learning Centers and training locations in the United States, Canada, France, and the United Kingdom.

 Position Summary